 How bone outcomes are actually measured

-Optimistic claims rarely mention how rigorously benefit must be shown in bone disease.
 The cornerstone is DXA (dual-energy X-ray absorptiometry), which measures bone mineral density and expresses it as a T-score — how far a person's density sits above or below that of a healthy young adult.
-Fracture risk is estimated with tools such as FRAX, which combines bone density with clinical factors like age and prior fractures.
+Fracture risk is estimated with tools such as FRAX, which combines bone density with clinical factors like age and prior fractures [9].
 Ultimately, the outcome that matters most is fracture incidence itself: does a treatment actually reduce broken bones over time?
 A therapy that genuinely works should move these measures in a controlled comparison — and for stem cells in systemic osteoporosis, that controlled human evidence does not yet exist.

 What the evidence supports — and what it doesn't